TanStack/table/docs/guide/03-column-defs.md

 }
 ```

-Cell formatters are also provided the `row` and `instance` objects, allowing you to customize the cell formatting beyond just the cell value.
+Cell formatters are also provided the `row` and `table` objects, allowing you to customize the cell formatting beyond just the cell value.
 The example below provides `firstName` as the accessor, but also displays a prefixed user ID located on the original row object:

 ```tsx
 {